Discover these tried and true catalog filters to manage your products at scale with ease.

 Follow these guidelines to set up a view for products in need of content:

-• Filters: Add a filter for the content field's column and change it to "Empty".
+- Filters: Add a filter for the content field's column and change it to "is empty".
 This will show you products that do not have that field (either through import or generated by Describely).

 Once your view has been saved, you can easily generate content for these products!